Tubbz-alt/rep/readme.md

 Note that this virus is not harmful on its own, but it __may significantly slow down the PC that it is running on, and will overwrite all data on the drives it is connected to.__

 This worm made by hyperbeamf. srz beniz

+## Note for contributors

+Please push all of your contributions to the `devel` branch rather than master.